dataloop-ai-apps/active-learning/README.md

 [Compare config example](pipeline_configs/compare_configurations.json)

-#### Checks (Object)

-The `checks` section allows you to define specific metrics and criteria for comparison.
-It is used when you need to evaluate and compare datasets based on performance metrics.
-Below are the key components of the `checks` section:

 - **`precision_recall` (object)**: This subfield focuses on precision-recall metrics, the `precision_recall` comparison is based on the AUC-PR (Area Under the Curve - Precision-Recall) calculation, using the following criteria:
     - **`iou_threshold` (float)**: The Intersection over Union (IoU) threshold, which measures how much two sets of data